JLiu-1/FAZ/README.md

 ##Command line executable Usage

 You can use the executable 'faz' command to do the compression/decompression.
-Just run "faz" command without any argument to check the instructions for its usage. faz command is quite like sz3 command, please add the -F argument to activate the FAZ features with default hyper-parameters or customize those hyper-parameters via a config file (not adding -F will make faz fall back to sz3).
+Just run "faz" command without any argument to check the instructions for its usage. faz command is quite like sz3 command.
+You can use the -F argument to activate/deactivate the FAZ features with default hyper-parameters (activated in default) or customize those hyper-parameters via a config file.